sjoerdvankreel/firefly-synth-2/static/Manual.md

 ![image](screenshot_manual_env_mseg.png)

-* Drag the start point up/down to control the initial amplitude
+* Drag the start point up/down to control the initial level
 * Drag a slope point around (exponential mode) to control the stage slope.
-* Drag a stage point around to control the length of the stages before and after it as well as the point amplitude.
+* Drag a stage point around to control the length of the stages before and after it as well as the point level.
 * Double-click the start point or a slope point to set to default value.
 * Double-click a stage point to delete the preceding stage.
 * Double-click anywhere else in the envelope to insert a stage.